blikq/clix-cli/README.md

-# create-cli
+# clix-cli
-A cli interface written in rust with unique features
+A cli interface bootstrap written in rust with unique features.
+Utilizing [clap-rs](https://github.com/clap-rs/clap) for a more easier integration.